-Pete Duke, Walter Trainham i tion. and Lawrence Johnson were in Draft regulations require that Sherman on business one day a man with an unborn child could be deferred if he files with Lucille Sparks of Crowell vis- his board, prior to the time his ited Mr. and Mrs. Bill Dodd over induction order is mailed, certifis visiting this week in the home a child has been conceived.
+Draft regulations require that and Lawrence Johnson were in Sherman on business one day a man with an unborn child could be deferred if he files with Lucille Sparks of Crowell vis- his board, prior to the time his icate of a licensed physician that a child has been conceived.

-Mrs. W. E. Coombs, Sr., of If he does not take this highly Plainview is spending this week necessary step and the draft in the home of her son, Don board sends him an order to re- Dallas were week end guests in dratf board has no authority to Bullington and other friends.
-Jim Bowman and Terry Harri defer him on the basis of the unson were business visitors in born child, Brig.
-Gen. Paul L. Wakefield, state draft director, visitor in Quanah last Tuesday points out.
+Mrs. W. E. Coombs, Sr., of If he does not take this highly Plainview is spending this week necessary step and the draft in the home of her son, Don board sends him an order to re- Dallas were week end guests in port for induction, then the the home of Mr. and Mrs. Tom dratf board has no authority to Bullington and other friends.
+Jim Bowman and Terry Harri- defer him on the basis of the un-

-Neither does the state draft headquarters or the national draft headquarters have author ty to interfere with his induction under such circumstances.
+Neither does the state draft headquarters or the national draft headquarters have authority to interfere with his induction under such circumstances.
 Draft regulations would have to be amended to permit consideration of his deferment solely because of the unborn child.

-Afterward, the law regaines a man to report birth of childr board at all times with his lat
+Afterward, the law requires a man to report birth of children into his family, just as it requires him to provide the local board at all times with his latest change of address.

-Mrs. A. H. Word of Knex City was a guest of her sister.
+Mrs. A. H. Word of Knay City was a guest of her sister, hitch in the Army as a single Mrs. Nora Broach, over the week